issacchan26/mesh-processing/README.md

 ## Installation

-Use the pip to install dependencies
+Use the pip to install dependencies. \
-You may use conda instead
+You may use conda instead \
 For PyTorch3D, please follow this link to install: https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md

 ```bash